(indacaterol and glycopyrrolate) Inhalation Powder, for Oral Inhalation

 General information about the safe and effective use of UTIBRON NEOHALER.

-Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use UTIBRON NEOHALER for a condition for which it was not prescribed.
 Do not give UTIBRON NEOHALER to other people, even if they have the same symptoms you have.
 It may harm them.